nehSgnaiL/nehSgnaiL/README.md

 _generated with [Platane/snk](https://github.com/Platane/snk)_

-## 🔧 Setup for Private Profiles

-If your GitHub profile is private and you want to generate the snake animation from your contributions:

-1. Create a [GitHub Personal Access Token (PAT)](https://github.com/settings/tokens/new) with the `read:user` scope (or `repo` scope if you want to include contributions from private repositories)
-2. Add the token as a repository secret named `GH_PAT`:
-   - Go to your repository Settings → Secrets and variables → Actions
-   - Click "New repository secret"
-   - Name: `GH_PAT`
-   - Value: Your PAT token
-   - ⚠️ **Security Note**: Keep your PAT confidential and never commit it to your repository or share it publicly
-3. The workflow will automatically use this token to access your private contribution data

-If your profile is public, no additional setup is required - the workflow uses the default `GITHUB_TOKEN`.

 <!--
 **nehSgnaiL/nehSgnaiL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.